 How is a carbon footprint measured?

-Carbon footprints estimate the total emission volume of greenhouse gases — those gases in our atmosphere that trap and release heat, and contribute to climate change.
+A carbon footprint estimates the total emission volume of greenhouse gases — those gases in our atmosphere that trap and release heat, and contribute to climate change.

 While the measurement actually accounts for the release of a number of different world-warming gases — like methane, nitrous oxide and fluorinated gases — results are typically expressed in terms of carbon dioxide equivalency (for example: 5 tons of CO2-equivalent).
 The CO2-equivalency measurement enables straightforward, apples-to-apples comparisons of activities, events or industries that might otherwise be difficult to compare directly.